Obama tapes new ad for Harrison while Haley, Scott tout Graham in SC Senate race

 COLUMBIA — In a rare foray into a South Carolina political race, former President Barack Obama taped a new ad supporting Democratic U.S. Senate challenger Jaime Harrison in his bid to unseat Republican incumbent Lindsey Graham.

-The 60-second ad that has begun airing in South Carolina features Obama speaking direct-to-camera about how the Palmetto State helped propel him to the Democratic presidential nomination in 2008.
+The 60-second spot airing in South Carolina features Obama speaking direct-to-camera about how the Palmetto State helped propel him to the Democratic presidential nomination in 2008.

 While Obama has endorsed a slew of Democratic candidates in races all over the country, he has been much more limited in using his time and political capital to actively campaign for any of them.